DisCoTec/discotec.github.io/forte/README.md

 # FORTE: IFIP WG 6.1 International Conference on Formal Techniques for Distributed Objects, Components, and Systems

-FORTE is one of the three conferences of [DisCoTec](./README.md), the International Federated Conference on Distributed Computing Techniques.
+FORTE is one of the three conferences of [DisCoTec](./../README.md), the International Federated Conference on Distributed Computing Techniques.
+It is sponsored by the International Federation for Information Processing (IFIP) and the European Association for Programming Languages and Systems (EAPLS).

 ## Topics of Interest